limintao-pku/BNDtest/README.md

 To install this R package, run `install.packages("remotes"); remotes::install_github("limintao-pku/BNDtest")`.
 To load this package, run `library(BNDtest)`.
 See how to use this package by running `?Barnard_test`.

+We have used this function mainly for unbalanced 2 by 2 tables.
+The sample size of the smaller exposure group is < 200, and that of the larger group is ~ 2000.
+The algorithm typically finishes within seconds or minutes.
+This function can also be used for smaller or larger tables.